edamame852/the-docs/docs/coding-practices/CICD/child/Ansible.md

                               ```ini
                                    dns_server=10.5.5.3
                               ```
                     - Scenario 1: Say I added dns_server in the inventory for web2!
+Then which one will be considered by Ansible ???
                     -
                          ```ini
                               # ansible_host is a host variable
                               web1 ansible_host=172.20.1.100
+                              # Note, even when you do this, ansible considers the host variables before associating with group variables!

+                              # dns_server=10.5.5.4 is a host variable!
+So it's piroritized
                               web2 ansible_host=172.20.1.101     dns_server=10.5.5.4
                               web3 ansible_host=172.20.1.102